lets-talk-codeup/github-guesser/readme.md

 - Create a README that will hold project information
 - Create a [Trello board](https://trello.com/b/j2IoVnUG/nlp-project) that defines project goals
 - Prepare a slideshow that will hold presentaion of results
+- As a team, delegated responsiblities to different team members

 ### Wrangle (Acquire/Prepare)
-- Created a function that scrapes repos from [Microsft's github page](https://github.com/microsoft) and input list of repo's through acquire.py to create .json file
+- Created a function that scrapes repos from [Microsoft's github page](https://github.com/microsoft) and input list of repo's through acquire.py to create .json file
 - Read .json file as dataframe with columns:
     - `repo`
     - `language`